 Remove the nut, if doing a complete refret.
-To remove the nut first put a piece of painters tape on the headstock behind the nut to protect it from accidental slips.
+To remove the nut first remove the truss rod cover, then put a piece of painters tape on the headstock behind the nut to protect it from accidental slips.
 Then carefully score the 3 exposed sides where the nut meets the headstock.
 Then carefully keep cutting deeper until the nut is free.
 I used to score, then use a hammer and a block of wood to knock it free on the fretboard side, but that normally left some of the wood stuck to the bottom of the nut which had to be scraped off and reglued it to the neck.
 That was ugly and unnecessary damage.